IsakTL/WRITEME/README.md

-# e-bike-wrangler
+# Employee Tracker
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This program, built for a coding bootcamp, allows a user to interact with certain vehicles in several different ways.
-It was intended as an exercise in the use of classes and interfaces within Typescript.
+This is a challenge assignment for a bootcamp, designed as an exercise in using PostgreSQL.
+It uses the inquirer package and node to allow a user to interact with a database of employees in various ways.

 ## Instructions
-This program can be run from the command line with "npm start" once its dependencies are installed with "npm i".
+Download the repo, npm i to install, then node index.js to run the program.
+Presumably, anyway.
+As of writing this documentation, I have not built out the program.

 ## Usage
-Input as prompted via keyboard.
+Follow the prompts in the terminal to manipulate and view the worker database.

 ## Contributing
-If, for whatever reason, you'd like to change something about this project, please contact me at my email below or fork the project on GitHub.
+Surprise me!
+Fork this project or contact me below.

 ## Tests
-There's not much in the way of testing that's necessary, but there is the possibility for errors with the towing function, since none of the prompts use inquirer's built-in validate() function.
+I have built no tests for this project.
+It contains minimal spyware and is not known to be fragile.

 ## Contact
 * GitHub page: [IsakTL](https://github.com/IsakTL)